99nakamoto/leetcode-crawler/README.md

 # This crawler is not under maintainance

-As of June 26, 2016, this crawler is no longer working.
+As of June 26, 2016, this crawler is no longer functionaling.

+Because leetcode changed their website structure, this crawler is no longer working.

 # leetcode-crawler